sparrow007/CarouselRecyclerview/README.md

 ### Notes about Reflection imageview
 I would recommend you to use image loading library like Glide for loading image in reflection image for better performance

+### What's New Version 1.1.0 🎉🎉
+Adding Support for orientation changes

 ## Contribute 🤝
 If you like the project and somehow wants to contribute, you are welcome to contribute by either submitting issues, refactor, pull request Thankyou.